Culture of prevention

 I numeri di AIRC nelle scuole

-The goal of AIRCampus is to introduce the students to the work of AIRC, its mission and its values, spreading awareness of the “cancer problem” while familiarising the students with the world of volunteering.
-Together with AIRC, the universities organised moments of in-depth classroom analysis on issues related to AIRC’s activity that pertain, at the same time, to the various courses of study.
+The goal of AIRCampus is to introduce the students to the work of AIRC, its mission and its values, to spread awareness of the “cancer problem” while encouraging young people to get involved in volunteering.